 Getting Back to Even

-With the market down off of all-time highs, I want to know about getting back to even.
+With the market at all-time highs, I want to know about getting back to even.

 Serendipitously I came upon a copy of Kramer’s Getting Back to Even and had to see if there were any lessons we could learn from 2008.
 From Kramer.
 Seriously?